 Council has now submitted the revised plan to the Queensland Government for final review, which may result in additional changes.

 The Gap Neighbourhood Plan area

 View The Gap Neighbourhood Plan area in a larger map.

 You can also download the:

-Adoption and gazettal of the neighbourhood plan statutory City Plan amendment
+Adoption of the statutory neighbourhood plan and inclusion in Brisbane City Plan 2014.

 Register for updates

-If you would like to sign up for email updates for The Gap Neighbourhood Plan, you can register for updates.
+Sign up for email updates for The Gap Neighbourhood Plan.